TMUC is a great faith community and I am delighted to be a part!

 New ideas and fresh expressions of congregational life are all around us – what an exciting time!

 And, if you want to know more, I grew up in Winnipeg, hold a B.A. from the University of Manitoba, an M.Div. from Queen’s, and served in Saskatchewan living in Esterhazy.
 Jeff and I were married in 1985 and we have two adult sons.
-I (and we) occasionally write for Mandate Magazine.
+I (and we) occasionally write for Mandate Magazine and the BRF’s Messy Church in the UK.
+I like to golf in the summer, curl in the winter, and travel whenever I can.
 I have been honoured with the Golden Jubilee Medal in 2002, the Marian Award from St. Mary’s Academy in 2007, recognition from Manitoba Council on Aging Awards in 2014, and the Casera Community Award for Community Leadership for 2016.
+There is even a street in Winnipeg bearing my name.